Ashokavadana

-Ashokavadana, also known as Ashokarajavadana, is one of the avadana texts contained in the Divyavadana (Divyāvadāna, "Divine Narrative"), an anthology of several Buddhist legends and narratives.
-According to Jean Przyluski, the text was composed by the Buddhist monks of the Mathura region, as it highly praises the city of Mathura, its monasteries and its monks.
+Ashokavadana, also known as Ashokarajavadana, is one of the avadana texts contained in the Divyavadana (Divyāvadāna, "Divine Narrative"), an anthology of several Buddhist narratives.
+According to Jean Przyluski, the text was composed by the Buddhist monks of the Mathura region, as it highly praises the city of Mathura, its monasteries, and its monks.

 Date of composition

 There are several versions of Ashokavadana, dating from 5th century CE to 16th century CE.
 Some date the earliest finished form of the text back to 2nd century CE, although its oral origins may go back to 2nd century BCE.

-The extant version of Ashokavadana is a part of Divyavadana, a Sanskrit-language anthology of Buddhist legends.
-However, its ancient Chinese translations A-yu wang chuan (c.
-300 CE), and A-yu wang ching (c.
-512 CE) suggest that it once existed as an independent text.
+The extant version of Ashokavadana is a part of Divyavadana, a Sanskrit-language anthology of Buddhist narratives.
+The ancient Chinese translations A-yu wang chuan (c.
+300 CE) and A-yu wang ching (c.
+512 CE) both suggest that it once existed as an independent text.